cultureandempire/cultureandempire.github.io/cande.md

 > Terrorism and violent robbery have become a fact of life for Belgium.
 A spate of bomb attacks, originally on NATO targets, but recently on banks and offices, have been carried out by the mysterious Fighting Communist Cells (Cellules Communiste Combattantes, or CCC).
 The supermarket raids, more notable for the loss of life than the loss of cash, and a recent attack when a post office van was blown up and two postal workers were killed, have as much puzzled as shocked the country.
 The unruffled way the police are searching for the bombers and killers has been strongly criticized. -- [Chicago Tribune, December 1995](http://articles.chicagotribune.com/1985-12-05/news/8503240246_1_death-sentence-supermarket-ccc)

-On 9 November 1985, just as I finished military service in Belgium and found my first job making impossible software for ungrateful people, three armed men in balaclavas walked into a supermarket in the small Flemish town of Aalst, and began shooting shoppers and staff.
+On 9 November 1985, three armed men in balaclavas walked into a supermarket in the small Flemish town of Aalst, and began shooting shoppers and staff.
 There was no obvious motive for the extreme violence.
 No lone gunman, no robbery gone bad.
 It was direct violence against ordinary people.
 Four died that day.
 Fifteen more armed attacks followed, on supermarkets and jewelers in the towns around Brussels.
 28 people died, many more were injured.
-I was staying with my girlfriend no more than five miles from the first attack when it happened.
-That supermarket was one we went to often.

 Belgium went into a short state of shock and then emerged, enraged.
 One thing about this small country: it has been hit often enough by bullies to recognize the hand of deliberate violence.
 The Belgian press quickly pointed the finger at the security services themselves, and specifically named Belgian military intelligence and the US Defense Intelligence Agency (DIA).
 The accusations were oddly specific, naming two military intelligence groups, SDRA8 and SDRA6, which no-one had heard of before.

 No hard evidence turned up.
 Whomever had leaked the information didn't come forward to confirm it.
 The Belgian public concluded, largely, that the attackers had come from one of the many barracks housing armed paramilitary police.
 Their motives?
 Presumably to create a climate of fear that justified more militarization.
 That backfired.
 Belgians demanded and got an end to autonomous armed police forces.
 The Belgian parliament reformed the federal police, and instituted monitoring of the secret services.

 It is a stark lesson for the US and its police militarization program.
 It's one thing, dangerous in itself, to bring military-grade weaponry and training into civilian law enforcement.
-The real stupidity starts later, when try to roll back the program, and those armed and trained men decide they don't agree with you.
+The real stupidity starts later, when you try to roll back the program, and those armed and trained men decide they don't agree with you.

 It took years for [the truth of SDRA8](http://en.wikipedia.org/wiki/Belgian_stay-behind_network) to emerge.
 [The 1992 BBC documentary](http://www.youtube.com/watch?v=j1fH3YpQciQ), "Gladio" tells the story of "Secret armies, funded by the United States, trained by Britain, and left behind in post-war Europe to fight the rise of communism," and "the story of how they turned against their own people."
 [Operation Gladio](http://en.wikipedia.org/wiki/Operation_Gladio) ran from at least 1951 until 1990, four decades long.